 - mugicha (麦茶), a drink of roasted barley, served iced in summer

 Coffee (コーヒー kōhī) has become more and more popular in Japan, though it is not part of the typical Japanese breakfast.
 It is usually brewed to the same strength as European coffee; weaker, watered down coffee is called “American” or “Blend”.
 Hot and cold canned coffee is readily available in vending machines like other beverages for about 120 JPY per can.
 The regular kōhī is rather sweet, so there are black and, as of recently, many other “European” varieties as well.
 Decaffeinated coffee is practically unheard of in Japan, even at Starbucks.
 Thank God.

 There are many coffee shops in Japan, including Starbucks, but major local chains include Doutor and Excelsior.

 There are many uniquely Japanese soft drinks and trying random drinks on vending machines is one of the little joys of Japan.
 A few of note include Calpis (カルピス), a kind of yoghurt-based milky soft drink containing lactic acid which tastes better than it sounds and the famous Pocari Sweat (ポカリスエット, an “isotonic supply” drink).
 A more traditional Japanese soft drink is Ramune (ラムネ) which is nearly the same as Sprite or 7-Up but is noteworthy for its unusual bottle, where one pushes down a marble into an open space below the spout instead of using a bottle opener.

-In Japan, the term “juice” (ジュース jūsu) is catch-all term for any kind of fruity soft drink, and extremely few are 100% juice.
+In Japan, the term “juice” (ジュース jūsu) is a catch-all term for any fruity, soft drink, and extremely few are 100% juice.
 So if it’s fruit squeezings you want, ask for kajū (果汁).